 Ask the on-site National Park Service park rangers for the inside scoop on the more popular options, so you can plan ahead.
 At least in winter, these special family acitivities are rarely overbooked.

 Winters Only Yosemite Fun

 During the deep snow season, however, crowds diminish even more and the park stays operational.
 From December to late March, Yosemite operates its own Badger Pass Ski area.
 Badger Pass is equipped with five lifts and plenty of beginner or intermediate runs.

 Also offered is their Yosemite Ski School with lessons that are useful for beginners as well as refresher courses for children and adults with some experience.

 Your younger ones can enroll in the Badger Pups Program, designed to accommodate the needs of preschool students.
-It introduces them to the world of downhill skiing.
+It introduces ages 4-6 to the world of downhill skiing.
 While skiing always has its price, in comparison with many other ski areas, Badger is a bargain.